ammarsabir15/Scripts_for_daily_use/linux_commands.md

     # That doesn't remove punctuation, though, so maybe you want:

     tr -s [:space:][:punct:] \\n < filename | sort | uniq

+ # Compressing the pdf
+    gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/screen -dNOPAUSE -dQUIET -dBATCH -sOutputFile=output.pdf input.pdf
+    # you can also use other options like ebook, prepress, printer and default